vshotarov/lamya/README.md

 # Todos
 - the `build_navigation` currently has a hardcoded bit that creates navigation for everything which needs to be removed when im done
 - consider having an archive list page and potentially a category one
-- add a site_info arg with the categories and their pages, so we can link to them from the post metadata
 - move publis_date and date format from the FronMatterConfig to the SiteGenerator and add support for specifying different format to read and display
 - add fonts licenses both to the theme itself somewhere and on the repo
 - add a reference to tabler somewhere in the default theme. powered by?